giulong/spectrum/README.md

 As e2e tests are tied to the business functionalities of the AUT, so should be their coverage.
 Spectrum helps you to keep track of which functionalities are covered by parsing a testbook, in which you can declare all the tests of your full suite.
-When running them, Spectrum will check which were executed and which not, generating a dedicated report in several formats.
+When running them, Spectrum will check which were actually executed and which not, generating a dedicated report in several formats of your choice.

 These are the information needed in a testbook: